where the mel guy

 reigns supreme

-Metric Spaces I (Overview) Saturday, August 31, 2024
+Metric Spaces and Sequences I (Overview) Saturday, August 31, 2024

 Metric spaces, are in essence, the realm of analysis (in my experience).
 Analysis (or as I have heard from those my senior, “applied triangle inequality”) relies on notions of distance and, in particular, arbitrarily precise approximations. (e.g., the $ \varepsilon $-$ \delta $ arguments that you might have seen previously.)